Kearny Mesa, San Diego: Convoy District (Convoy Pan Asian Cultural & Business Innovation District)

-The Convoy District is distinguished by the number of diverse businesses owned and representative of different Asian cultures such as Chinese, Korean, Japanese, Vietnamese, and Thai shopping and eating establishments.
-Some of these extend to the east/central areas (near Balboa Avenue, along State Route 163), or the Emerald Chinese restaurant on the south end (just before it crosses the I-805 overpass past Aero Drive).
+The Convoy District is distinguished by its diverse collection of businesses owned and representative of different Asian cultures such as Chinese, Korean, Japanese, Vietnamese, and Thai shopping and eating establishments.
+Some of these extend to the east/central areas (near Balboa Avenue, along State Route 163).

 The presence of Asian businesses in the Convoy District area is said to have started with the establishment of a Woo Chee Chong grocery store on Convoy Street in 1979.
 The Korean market chain Zion opened its first store in the Convoy District, also in 1979.
 A few years later, in 1986, Nijiya Market (a Japanese market located in the southwestern portion of the Convoy District), opened its very first store; it later expanded to more than ten locations in California and Hawaii.
 These early establishments served as small anchors, and additional Asian shops and restaurants opened nearby.
 As the area's reputation for its Asian cuisine and merchandise grew, more widely established Asian chain stores such as 99 Ranch Market, Mitsuwa, and H Mart also began setting up sites in the Convoy District.

 On October 20, 2020 Convoy District was designated as the Convoy Pan Asian Cultural & Business Innovation District after local businesses, tenants, storeowners, and non profit organizations pushed for the name change.
 Their efforts were brought to San Diego City Council Member, Chris Cate, and Assembly member Todd Gloria, whom they worked with to put the name change into effect.

-Many different community based organizations and fundraisers support and push for the promotion of local businesses within the Convoy Pan Asian Cultural & Business Innovation District.
+Many different community-based organizations and fundraisers support and push for the promotion of local businesses within the Convoy Pan Asian Cultural & Business Innovation District.
 Convoy District Partnership, one of these organizations, helped fundraise over $30,000 to help create 6 different highway signs that help in the promotion of this district.

 Government

-The area is part of City Council District 6 and is represented by Councilman Chris Cate.
+The area is split between City Council District 6, represented by Councilman Kent Lee, and District 7, represented by Councilman Raul Campillo.

 The original 1977 Serra Mesa Community Plan included Kearny Mesa.
 It was replaced by the 1992 Kearny Mesa Community Plan which applies just to Kearny Mesa.
 The Montgomery Field Master Plan also contains land use policies for areas adjacent to the airport.

-Several city and county facilities are located in or adjacent to the area, including the Miramar Landfill.
+The County of San Diego maintains a large complex, housing several county offices and services, in the northeastern corner of the neighborhood near the I-15/SR 52 interchange.
+Several other city and county facilities are located in or adjacent to the area, including the Miramar Landfill.